Best Water Cooling Kit in 2023

-There is of course RGB elements incorporated into this water cooling kit but suddenly it is only limited to the pump rather than being included on the fans also.
-While this might be a bit disappointing to some, the more subtle lighting might be a welcome addition to those wanting a less garish custom build.
+There are of course RGB elements incorporated into this water cooling kit.
+However, this is limited to the pump rather than being included on the fans.
+This might be disappointing to some.
+Nevertheless, subtle lighting may be a welcome addition to those wanting a less garish custom build.

-As PC components and cases themselves are getting smaller and smaller, many consumers are opting for smaller builds that still pack in high-performance tech.
-However, what this does is limit the amount of room available for cooling and in this case, the full water cooling kit.
+PC components and cases themselves are getting smaller and smaller.
+Many consumers are opting for smaller builds that still pack in high-performance tech.
+However, this does is limit the amount of room available for cooling – in this case, the full water cooling kit.

-Before you even think about whether you want to put water cooling into your machine, you’re going to want to measure up to see if there’s enough room in your rig.
-Luckily, the best water cooling kits come in different sizes such as 360mm or 240mm which could be crucial in finding one that simply fits.
-As a rule, we’d recommend that you use a full tower case to ensure you’ll be able to install it, especially if you’re new to the whole water cooling field.
+Before you put water cooling into your machine, you should see if there’s enough room in your rig.
+Luckily, the best water coolers come in different sizes such as 360mm or 240mm.
+As a rule, we’d recommend that you use a full tower case to ensure you’ll be able to install it.

-We’ve just spoken about the PC case size and how the size of your water cooling kit can be impacted but let’s delve a little deeper, and take a look at why you need to consider the size of the radiator.
+We’ve just spoken about the PC case size and how the size of your water cooling kit can be impacted.
+Let’s delve a little deeper, and take a look at why you need to consider the size of the radiator.

-Essentially, the bigger the radiator and reservoir, the more cooling power the kit has but, if you don’t have the components to cool, a 360mm kit for example could be wasteful.
+Essentially, the bigger the radiator and reservoir combo, the more cooling power the kit has.
+But if you don’t have the components to cool, a 360mm kit for example could be wasteful.
 What most water-cooled builds go for is a 120mm radiator per component you want to cool.
 For example, if you have a CPU and one GPU, you’ll need a 240mm election to cover both.

-All in all, in our opinion, the best water cooling kit that money can buy has to be the Cooler Master MasterLiquid ML240R.
-This cooling solution will keep your high-performance PC icy cool even under the most intense stress, essential if you’re going to be pushing it to the max for hours on end.
-It’s also the water cooling kit that has stellar RGB lighting throughout, definitely handy to illuminate your build even further and perfect for you gaming fanatics.
+In our opinion, the best water cooling kit that money can buy has to be the Cooler Master MasterLiquid ML240R.
+This cooling solution will keep your high-performance PC icy cool even under the most intense stress.
+Essential if you’re going to be pushing it to the max for hours on end.
+It’s also the water cooling kit that has stellar RGB lighting throughout.
+Definitely handy to illuminate your build even further – perfect for you gaming fanatics!